OPC vs LLP Differences in India – Complete Comparison Guide

 Can an LLP be converted into an OPC?

 No, an LLP cannot be converted into an OPC.
-However, an LLP can be converted into a private limited company by following the procedures prescribed by the Companies Act, 2013.
+However, to Convert OPC to LLP an OPC can be converted into an LLP, and an LLP can also be converted into a private limited company by following the procedures prescribed by the Companies Act, 2013.

 What are the compliance requirements for an LLP?